Ivan Kőszegi: During the Interregnum

 After negotiations, Wenceslaus abandoned his claim to the Hungarian throne in favor of Otto and handed the Holy Crown over to him in Brno on 9 October 1305.
 When Otto arrived to Sopron, he sent his envoys to the local oligarch Ivan Kőszegi, whose first question was whether he brought the crown with him.
 After a favorable response, Ivan Kőszegi moved to Sopron too and escorted Otto into Buda, who reached the capital around 11 November 1305.
+Ivan Kőszegi attended his coronation on 6 December in Székesfehérvár.
 Thereafter Ivan Kőszegi retired from the public affairs and stayed away from further events.
 Charles seized Esztergom and Visegrád from the Kőszegis in June 1306, and thereafter also captured the many fortresses in the northern parts of Hungary (now in Slovakia), owned by Demetrius Balassa and his family.
 Around the same time, the Austrian troops also plundered Ivan's estates in Győr and Sopron counties.
 Ivan did not acknowledge Charles as his king even after Otto's imprisonment and departure from Hungary.
 He was absent from that assembly in October 1307, where Charles' claim to the throne was confirmed.
 According to the Steirische Reimchronik, Ivan Kőszegi died on 5 April 1308.
 His province and wealth were inherited by his grandson Nicholas.